Step-Aware Residual-Guided Diffusion for EEG Spatial Super-Resolution: Experiments

 \subsection{Ablation Study}

-To evaluate the contribution of each module in SRGDiff to EEG super-resolution reconstruction, we conducted ablation studies comparing SRGDiff with three variant models. \textbf{LDM} retains only the pre-trained VAE and DDIM; \textbf{LDM+SMM} preserves the Step-aware modulation module; \textbf{LDM+RDM} retains the Residual Direction Module.
+To evaluate the contribution of each module in SRGDiff to EEG super-resolution reconstruction, we conducted ablation studies comparing SRGDiff with three variant models. \textbf{LDM+LD} keeps only the VAE–DDIM backbone and takes the LD EEG as its input condition; \textbf{LDM+SMM} preserves the Step-aware modulation module; \textbf{LDM+RDM} retains the Residual Direction Module.
 All models were tested under the same experimental settings.

-Figure~\ref{fig:ablation} reports NMSE and PCC across $2\times$, $4\times$ and $8\times$ upsampling in SEED dataset.
-At $8\times$, adding SMM to the baseline LDM cuts NMSE from $0.86$ to $0.45$ with $47$\% reduction and boosts PCC from $0.34$ to $0.69$, demonstrating its effectiveness in temporally aligning the denoising trajectory.
+Figure~\ref{fig:ablation} reports NMSE, PCC and SNR across $2\times$, $4\times$ and $8\times$ upsampling in SEED dataset.
+At $8\times$, adding SMM to the baseline cuts NMSE from $0.86$ to $0.45$ with $47$\% reduction and boosts PCC from $0.34$ to $0.69$, demonstrating its effectiveness in temporally aligning the denoising trajectory.
 Incorporating RDM yields a comparable NMSE reduction with $44$\% and raises PCC to $0.67$, highlighting its role in injecting prior information for spatial consistency.
 When combined in SRGDiff, these modules further decrease NMSE to $0.34$ with $60$\% overall reduction and elevate PCC to $0.81$.
 More ablation results in SEED-IV and Localize-MI datasets are shown in Figure~\ref{fig:ablation_supp} in the Appendix.